PieKing1215/ptcMod/README.md

 Auto backup tool that automatically backs up the opened song at certain intervals or something.

 Tempo change tool - enter a list of tempo changes and it will reposition notes/events to match.

+VST support

+Maybe built in sf2 support so you won't need to use a VST?

 Probably some more I can't think of.